-Like you, I spend a lot of time researching destinations before I go: blog posts, books, trip reports, hostel reviews, etc., etc. I love digging deep into the places I’m traveling to.
-It makes the trip seem real and like I’m discovering some secret.
+Like you, I spend a lot of time researching destinations before I go.
+I read blog posts, books, trip reports, hostel reviews, buy guidebooks, and leave no stone unturned.

 (Note: I’m going to break down my thoughts in extreme detail, but it actually doesn’t take that long to process all this.
 I’ll give you some perspective at the end.
 It’s not as long as you think!)